vedasamhith146/llm-projects/gpt2-124m-fineweb-edu/README.md

-This project closely follows the architecture and training methodology from [Andrej Karpathy's nanoGPT](https://github.com/karpathy/build-nanogpt), adapted for single - GPU training
+This project closely follows the architecture and training methodology from [Andrej Karpathy's nanoGPT](https://github.com/karpathy/build-nanogpt), adapted for single-GPU training

 ## Results

-Evaluated at training step **11,500** out of planned 19073.
+Evaluated at training step **11,500** out of a planned 19073.

 | Metric | Value | Notes |
 |--------|-------|-------|